symphoniacloud/dynamodb-entity-store/documentation/Setup.md

 #### Overriding the Clock

-DynamoDB Entity Store uses a clock when generating the Last Updated field on items.
+DynamoDB Entity Store uses a clock when generating the Last Updated and TTL attributes on items.
 By default this is the system clock, but you can override this - typically you'd only want to do so in tests.
 For an example see [`FakeClock`](https://github.com/symphoniacloud/dynamodb-entity-store/blob/main/test/unit/testSupportCode/fakes/fakeClock.ts) in the project's own test code.

 ### Configuring Tables